WonderTools/Eagle/Eagle/features.md

 Done|None|Implement inmemory db using entity framework core Done|None|record the test result in the inmemory database Done|None|Implement an api to get test results
+To be Done|None|Remove CORS restrictions in the backend.
+Implment the policy, so the front end developement could be done To be Done|None|To facilitate front end dev, in Eagle.TestCase add a string property for Logs.
+The value of the property can be empty for now.
 To be Done|None|Instead of using swagger, write postman scripts to facilitate debugging To be Done|None|Get the results of the nunit test case To be Done|None|Get the execution logs of the nunit test case